 3. Improve an existing tool with current research and data

 Are there any old tools that you use regularly, even while they have unprofessional designs and buggy functionality?
+Poor functionality hurts a content marketing campaign conversion rate.

 This might include tools from the Chrome web store and the WordPress plugin repository.